 So, I am super excited to present my newest product line—STEM Bell Ringers!

 A bell ringer activity, also sometimes known as warm-ups, starters, or entrance tickets, consists of a prompt, a short question, a problem, a puzzle, or a task to engage students when they first come into the room.
 Bell ringers should be familiar to every student and can be completed easily.

 The purpose of bell ringers is to get students engaged in learning immediately upon entering the classroom.
 This sets the stage for the day’s learning, provides structure to improve classroom management, and allows you, the teacher, a few minutes to take attendance, get organized, prepare materials, etc. by providing meaningful activities instead of busy work.

 What's Included in These STEM Bell Ringers?

-Presently, I have five STEM Bell Ringer Themes – Back to School, Fall or Autumn, Construction, Outer Space, and Winter.
+Presently, I have seven STEM Bell Ringer Themes – Back to School, Fall or Autumn, Construction, Outer Space, Winter, Spring, and Summer.

 Each one of these resources includes five types of STEM Bell Ringers, four of each type.

 - Creativity Challenges